What is the “afterburn effect”?

 This simply refers to the amount of calories your body burns after exercise.

 The general rule of EPOC is the longer and more intense the exercise is, the greater the amount of oxygen your body utilizes to return itself to its pre-exercise state.

-Applying this after burn effect technique into your workout routines helps you achieve the maximum calorie and fat burning every time you workout. _____ research reveled that this workout method can burn calories and fat all day and all night (even when you are sleeping!) for up to 48 hours after your workout.
-So it’s safe to say your most valuable calorie burning benefit is in post workout.
+Applying this after-burn effect technique into your workout routines helps you achieve the maximum calorie and fat burning every time you workout. _____ research revealed that this workout method can burn calories and fat all day and all night (even when you are sleeping!) for up to 48 hours after your workout.
+So it’s safe to say your most valuable calorie-burning benefit is in post-workout.